Sour cream peach pie ice cream is the new taste of summer.

 - zest of 1/2 lemon

-- 2 oz of your favorite pie crust recipe (I used Lazy Baker's Puff Pastry, and you can find the recipe here)
+- 2 oz of your favorite pie crust recipe, (I used Lazy Baker's Puff Pastry, and you can find the recipe link in the Notes section)

 - coarse sugar for sprinkling